yqli2420/oneclick-openclaw/README.md

 ## For Users

-Download the DMG from [Releases](https://github.com/your-username/openclaw-desktop/releases), open it, and drag `OpenClaw Desktop.app` to Applications.
+Download the DMG from [Releases v1.0.0](https://github.com/your-username/openclaw-desktop/releases), open it, and drag `OpenClaw Desktop.app` to Applications.
 All dependencies (Node.js, Git, pnpm) are auto-installed on first launch.

 ## For Developers